sumanthreddym/cortx_jupyter/README.md

 ## Demo Video

-Watch the video to learn more about the project.
+Watch the [Youtube video](https://youtu.be/TFZvOT2fbXw) to learn more about the project.

 ## Contributors: